Jakeyikapp/3ColumnPreviewCard/README-template.md

 ### What I learned

-I learned that setting margin-top: auto of an element in a flex container of a determined height will set it to the bottom.
-My mind was blown.
-Also I learned you can set html min-height: 100vh and it prevents part of your element from being chopped off <--this was incredibly helpful!

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: